ja7ude/GitHubTest/README.md

 # GitHubTest
 Test test test

-This repository was created just for GitHub test.
+This repository was created only for GitHub tests.